A Zen Master's Guide to the Bible

-That January I posted a flyer around Woodstock, New York, advertising a new kind of spiritual community called “Koans of the Bible,” after those paradoxical sayings of the ancient Zen masters that made sense only when you learned to stop making sense of them.
+That January, I posted a flier around Woodstock, New York, advertising a new kind of spiritual community called “Koans of the Bible,” after those paradoxical sayings of the ancient Zen masters that made sense only when you learned to stop making sense of them.
 It read, in part:

-That was ten years ago, and we have been talking ever since — a group of individuals from diverse religious and spiritual backgrounds, including atheism, with only two simple rules to guide us:
+That was more than 10 years ago, and we have been talking ever since—a group of individuals from diverse religious and spiritual backgrounds, including atheism, with only two simple rules to guide us:

 1. We get to question anything.